meerachotai/benchmark_imprinting/README.md

 -o outdirectory (all output will be stored here - HAS to be relative to current working directory) -A strainA (for file and folder names)
 -B strainB (for file and folder names)
--x name for strainA FASTA file
+-x outprefix for strainA FASTA file
--y name for strainB FASTA file
+-y outprefix for strainB FASTA file
--X name for strainA annotation file
+-X outprefix for strainA annotation file
--Y name for strainB annotation file
+-Y outprefix for strainB annotation file
 -r original reference genome (from which strainA genome will be simulated) -a original annotation (from which strainA genome will be simulated) -D simuG directory